MarsRedRover/Decisions-and-Activities-Plus/FEATURES.md

 ### [Minor Decisions]
 - Borrow gold from Jewish merchants: Take a loan from Jewish merchants.
     - Repay money to Jewish merchants: Pay back the loan to Jewish merchants.
-- Borrow gold from burghers: Take a loan from the burgher class.
-    - Repay money to burghers: Pay back the loan to the burghers.
 - Borrow money from Radhanite merchants (Judaism): Take a loan from Radhanite Jewish merchants.
     - Repay money to Radhanite merchants: Pay back the loan to the Radhanite merchants.
 - Sadaqah (Voluntary Charity): Donate money voluntarily as an act of charity.